digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. remove the plastic C-Pillar upper trim.
 Note that this is held in with screws and will require the removal of the outer cushioning for the rear seats
 1. remove all plastic clips and screws holding the cloth panelling on the side of the car you are working on, and remove or peel back the panel itself to reveal the speakers.
 Remove the 4 screws holding in the speakers and remove
 1. do one of the following:
-    - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
+    - If keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
-    - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom noting that the wire in the loom with a black line in it is *always* negative
+    - If modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom noting that the wire in the loom with a black line in it is *always* negative

     Regardless of method used, note:
     - On the [plug](#plug), the top connection (horizontal pin) is the negative
-    - if you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection
+    - If you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection

     ![example speaker loom](./speaker-loom-kenwood.jpg)